- NGO participation in international lawmaking and democratic legitimacy

 - Online version without 'Acknowledgements'.

-Part II: The NGO democratic legitimacy thesis (Embargo until 12 May 2018)
+Part II: The NGO democratic legitimacy thesis (Embargo up to and including 12 May 2019)

-Part III: The impasse of institutional preconditions and moving beyond (Embargo until 12 May 2018)
+Part III: The impasse of institutional preconditions and moving beyond (Embargo up to and including 12 May 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.